Why Your Brain Replays Conversations at Night (And How to Stop It)

 It is not a conscious process of pessimism.
 It is the thinking system that tries to minimize the uncertainties.

-This mind is not malfunctioning in this sense; it is doing its designated task too insistently, which is the reason behind why your mind won’t slow down.
+This mind is not malfunctioning in this sense; it is doing its designated task too insistently, which is the reason why your mind won’t slow down.

 Even when external stressors have been eliminated, the body cannot immediately return to baseline.